 The UK Government has confirmed that it will underwrite grant agreements for Erasmus+ signed while the UK is still a Member State, even if payments continue beyond the point of the UK’s EU exit date.
 This means that UK organisations can prepare for participation as usual in the 2018 application deadlines which are due to be announced later this year.

-We cannot speculate on any possible future scenarios following the UK’s exit from the EU, but we note the Government position is that UK participation in some EU programmes may continue subject to the negotiation.
+We cannot speculate on any possible future scenarios following the UK’s exit from the EU (also known as Brexit), but we note the Government position is that UK participation in some EU programmes may continue subject to the negotiation.